danatrace/continuousimprovement/README.md

   <img src="images/pasted image 0 (26).png" width="500" height="110" />
 <br>

-* Wait until your instance is in “Running” State
+* Wait until your instance has passed the Initializing State and checks have passed.
 * Go back to your Github runner install page and click on Actions - Runners.
 The Runner started and should be in Idle state as seen below (with a different ip address than in the picture)

   <img src="images/pasted image 0 (28).png" width="500" height="150" />